OpenEdition/kbart-openedition/docs/source/bacon.rst

    KBART files served by BACON are appended a non-standard 26th column, called ``bestppn``.
 It is the best matching identifier found for this resource in the `SUDOC catalogue <http://sudoc.abes.fr>`_.
-Additional information about this 26th column can be found in `this article from the ABES's blog <https://punktokomo.abes.fr/2020/03/23/chantier-bacon-partie-1-liage-du-sudoc-et-de-bacon-par-les-ppn/>`_.
+Additional information about this 26th column can be found in `this article from the ABES's blog <https://punktokomo.abes.fr/2020/03/23/chantier-bacon-partie-1-liage-du-sudoc-et-de-bacon-par-les-ppn/>`_ (in French).

    Most of the time, it can simply be ignored if it's not of any use to you.